Back to The Church in Exile

 • keeping the alive in exile.

-But at the time appointed, that same Spirit will renew with manifest power.
-Jeremias had already shown why that intervention is needed: false shepherds can occupy the sanctuary and cry peace, but only the Spirit of God can restore the public voice of truth.
+At the appointed hour, that same Spirit renews with manifest power.
+Jeremias had already shown why that intervention is necessary: false shepherds can occupy the sanctuary and cry peace, but only the Spirit of God can restore the public voice of truth.

-The Passion of leads to burial.
+'s Passion leads to burial.
 Burial leads to Resurrection.
 Resurrection leads to the Ascension.
 The Ascension leads to the Novena.
-The Novena leads to the Fire.
+The Novena leads to fire.

 Pentecost is the transformation of the into triumphant upon earth.
 It restores visibility, mission, unity, zeal, apostolic boldness, and the full splendor of Catholic truth before the nations.
 The same Spirit who once descended upon the Apostles will again descend upon the to restore after her long exile.

 The Resurrection culminates in fire.
-And through that fire, Christ renews His Bride.
+Through that fire, Christ renews His Bride.

 Footnotes